AninditaBasu/inkslate/GUIDE_DEVELOPER.md

 ### Optional functions

 - `create_comparison_report(file1, file2)`: Compares two JSON analysis files and highlights any changes in the defined traits.
 Useful for longitudinal tracking, and the trigger for creating InkSlate.
-- `discover_analysis_capabilities(model)` : Asks Gemini what handwriting traits it is able to assess, and saves them in `model_capabilities_YYYYMMDD_HHMMSS.json`.
+- `discover_analysis_capabilities(model)` : Asks Gemini which handwriting traits it is able to assess, and saves them in `model_capabilities_YYYYMMDD_HHMMSS.json`.
 Useful for creating the heuristic prompt.
 - `batch_analyse(image_paths: list, model, output_dir="personality_reports")`: Processes multiple handwriting images and saves the reports in a folder.
 Useful for...well, not thought this out fully yet.

 ## Output